St Paul's Cathedral, Melbourne: Architecture

 The plan of St Paul's is a traditional Latin cross, with a long nave, side aisles, short transepts, a tower at the crossing, with choir below, sanctuary and altar beyond, and a pair of towers framing the ceremonial main entrance.

-The interior stonework is a mixture of sandstone from the Barrabool Hills and Waurn Ponds limestone, with contrasting stripes of Victorian bluestone, giving the cathedral a warm colouring, when most other grand 19th century public buildings are faced in light grey sandstone imported from other states.
+The stonework is a mixture of sandstone from the Barrabool Hills and Waurn Ponds limestone, giving the cathedral a warm colouring, when most other grand 19th century public buildings are faced in lighter sandstone imported from other states.
 It is also quite different in appearance to the bluestone Gothic of St Patrick's Roman Catholic cathedral on the eastern hill of the city.
 Because the spires are built from Sydney sandstone and are 40 years newer, they are a different and darker colour than the older parts of the building.

 The interior features rich colours and strident colour contrasts, characteristic of Butterfield's work, compared to the exterior.
 All the stonework is constructed of the Waurn Ponds limestone with contrasting stripes of the very dark-coloured local bluestone.
 The dado, floor, high altar and reredos are outstanding examples of High Victorian Gothic polychromy.
 The reredos is made from Devonshire marble, alabaster and glittering Venetian glass mosaics.
 One of the carved figures on the pulpit is said to be the image of a former Mayor of Melbourne's daughter who died in infancy.
 The floor is entirely paved with encaustic tile imported from the English firm of Maw & Co., featuring both patterned layouts and patterns within the tiles, while the dado is created with patterned glazed tiles.

 In Persian tile on the rear wall of the narthex is a replica of an 8-pointed star found in two churches of the Anglican Diocese of Iran, the church of St Simon the Zealot in Shiraz and St Luke's Church in Isfahan.
 There are two baptismal fonts.
 The round font of Harcourt granite was installed when the cathedral was first built.
 In 1912 the immersion font was built in memory of Field Flowers Goe, third Bishop of Melbourne.